Role: Area Designer

 Engine: Unreal Engine 5 (Initially Unreal Engine 4)

-My role on Avowed was as an Area Designer, which involved me acting as a combination Quest Designer, Level Designer, and Narrative Technical Designer.
-Essentially, our role is to champion and implement the entire experience of a sidequest or overlands adventure.
-My work was dedicated to creating interesting stories for the player to participate in, engaging level layouts, and setup combat and reward pacing for those experiences.
-I was also dedicating additional time to generate new basic gameplay proposals such as our Treasure Map system, and designing unique weapons for the player to find.
-The easiest comparison I can make is to working as a Dungeon Master with a very complex digital toolkit.
-For Avowed I worked on about 8 or 9 quests but championed 2-3 from concept to completion, mostly off of single sentence proposals handed to me by leadership.
-For brevity, I'll be focusing on 2 quests I worked on in particular: Heart of Valor & Courier, both featured in the Shatterscarp Region of the game.
-I'll include a version of those single sentence proposals below.
+My work was dedicated to creating interesting stories for the player to participate in, engaging and novel level layouts, and setup combat and reward pacing for those experiences.
+I was also dedicating additional time to generate new basic gameplay proposals such as our Treasure Map system, and proposing unique weapons for the player to find that leaned on our existing library.
+The easiest comparison I can make is to working as a Dungeon Master with a very complex digital toolkit, but additionally with a strong emphasis on owning the level experience.

 Tools: